Looking to get feedback on which of your ideas might be most valuable and how best to deliver them?

 Create, delete, or duplicate a Portal

-Makers with admin access can create a new Portal by selecting the existing Portal's name to view all Portals currently in a project.
+Makers with admin access can create a new Portal by selecting the existing Portal's name to view all Portals currently in a workspace.
 Then select Create Portal.

 Duplicate or delete a Portal by selecting the menu beside its name: